bodoralex/hobbyproject/README.md

 - password admin
 - port: 3306

-If you don't want to use this options, open terminal and navigate your apache-tomcat/bin folder than you the next command with your settings:
+If you don't want to use this options, open terminal and navigate your apache-tomcat/bin folder than you type the next command with your settings:
 ```
 export JAVA_OPTS="-DdbHost=yourHostname -DdbUser=yourUsernameInDatabase -DdbPass=yourPasswordInDatabase -DdbPort=yourDatabasePortNumber"
 ```